openfaas/faas/guide/deployment_k8s.md

 You can also watch a complete walk-through of OpenFaaS on Kubernetes which demonstrates auto-scaling in action and how to use the Prometheus UI.
 [Video walk-through](https://www.youtube.com/watch?v=0DbrLsUvaso).

 **Connect to the UI**
+### Deployed

+That's it.
+You now have OpenFaaS deployed.

 For simplicity the default configuration uses NodePorts rather than an IngressController (which is more complicated to setup).